Abdalrazaq94/numbery-and-nany/README.md

 | step 2 -    |  step 2-save input logic     |
 | step 3 -    | step 3-reset action logic |
 | step 4 -    |  step 4-updates-bugfixes     |

+    Further specifications:

+        If a user inputs the same value twice, you should not save it in your app.
+Your lists should never have repeated values
+        After a user has removed a value from your state, they should be able to add it again.

 ## Status